git/git.github.io/rev_news/drafts/edition-116.md

   a local-first task manager/bug tracker that stores everything within your git repository, and which can sync issues to/from GitHub or GitLab.
   Written in Rust, under MIT license.
-+ [Bruno](https://www.usebruno.com/) is fast and <b>Git</b>-friendly opensource API client,
-  similar to Postman, Insomnia and similar tools.
-It stores collections directly in a folder on your filesystem, in a plain text markup language, Bru.
++ [Bruno](https://www.usebruno.com/) is a fast and <b>Git</b>-friendly open-source API client, similar to Postman, Insomnia and similar tools.
+It stores collections directly in a folder on your filesystem in a plain text markup language, Bru.
     + Compare with [Simple Web Application Test (SWAT)](https://github.com/melezhik/swat), web application oriented testing framework, with test plan stored as plain text files in specially named directories.